huanx-b/mirror/README.md

 Its specific usage has been said on the page

-If you don't like watching, remember
+If you don't like to watch, please remember
 ~~~

 https://g.23x.top/https://github.com/username/project/****